Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/README.md

 The labs in this tutorial use:

 * BASH Linux shell commands.
-* 2021.2 Vitis core development kit release and the *xilinx_u200_gen3x16_xdma_1_202110_1* platform.
-If necessary, it can be easily ported to other versions and platforms.
+* 2022.1 Vitis core development kit release.

 >**IMPORTANT:**
 >